Ramesh-Arvind/Log-Anomaly-Detection/README.md

 ## License

 This project is licensed under the A special issue of Applied Sciences (ISSN 2076-3417).
-This special issue belongs to the section "Computing and Artificial Intelligence".
+This special issue belongs to the section Computing and Artificial Intelligence.

 ## Acknowledgments